 Let me know in the comments below if you enjoy this itinerary or have suggestions to improve it.

-Romania travel posts:
+Romania posts:

 - Romania 10-day itinerary for first-time travellers